How Long Does a Tattoo Take to Heal?

 Going Out in the Sun

 This can be a serious tattoo killer.
 Nothing is more harmful to your tattoo than the almighty big ball of fire – especially when the tattoo is fresh.
 Your skin will be extremely sensitive to UV rays during the first couple of weeks, and any sun exposure for more than a few minutes can cause skin irritation and burns; and trust me, sunburn on a new tattoo is not fun.
 Expect a large delay in healing if this happens to you.

 Check out our post on how to have fun in the sun without worrying about damaging your tattoo.

 Tattoo Location and Contact With Clothing

 It is not only the rubbing motion that can irritate a tattoo, but also the material itself.
-Recently tattooed skin is going to be much more prone to irritation, and you may find that certain materials (such a latex, for example) that do not normally cause irritation, can quite easily bring tattoos out in a bright rash if left in contact with the skin for any extended periods of time.
+Recently tattooed skin is going to be much more prone to irritation, and you may find that certain materials (such a latex, for example) that do not normally cause irritation, can quite easily break tattoos out in a bright rash if left in contact with the skin for any extended periods of time.